Hybrid Search: Combining Keyword and Vector Search for Better Retrieval

 Reciprocal Rank Fusion (RRF)

-How RRF Works
+How RRF works

 Where:

-Why RRF Works
+Why RRF is robust

 Implementing Hybrid Search

 Here is a practical implementation of hybrid search using BM25 and vector embeddings.
+First, install

-Step 1: Index Documents
+Step 1: Index documents with both methods

-- A BM25 index (e.g., Elasticsearch, OpenSearch, or a simple inverted index).
+- A BM25 index (e.g., using the

-- A vector index (e.g., Pinecone, Weaviate, Qdrant, or FAISS).
+rank_bm25library, Elasticsearch, or OpenSearch). - A vector index (e.g., Pinecone, Weaviate, Qdrant, or FAISS for local use).

-Step 2: Query Both Indexes
+Step 2: Query both indexes

 import numpy as np